nums11/idb-putall/Explainer.md

 ## Alternatives Considered

-### Combining putAllEntries and putAllValues into 1 function
+### Combining putAllEntries and putAllValues into 1 overridden function

 I considered combining putAllEntries() and putAllValues() into 1 unified putAll() that would be overridden such that it could handle the insertion of in-line keys or the insertion of out-of-line keys but not both at the same time.